mzattera/predictive-powers/docs/index.md

-If you are interested mainly in creating agents, you can jump to [corresponding section](#agents) direclty and then eventually go back to the [services secton](#services), to see which services you can leverage to add your agent additional capabilities.
+If you are interested mainly in creating agents, you can jump to [corresponding section](#agents) direclty and then eventually go back to the [services secton](#services), to see which services you can leverage to provide additional capabilities to your agent.

 ### API Clients